Chapter 1 : Simply All a Dither

 "I have nothing to hide from the woman who gave me life," I state loftily.

 "Ha!" she snorts.
 "Your nostrils are flaring."

-!"
+"They are not!"
 I gasp, my hand flying to my nose.
 Sure enough, my nostrils are wider than Professor Slughorn's waistband.

 I've got to start taping those puppies down.

 "How did you know?"
 I say miserably, my attitude deflating as I nibble at a scone.